- Program Code:3205

 Bell Technical Solutions, Celestica, Harris Corp, Leitch, BlackBerry, SMTC Manufacturing, Toronto Hydro, TTC, Air Canada Simulation, General Electric, MSC Electronics, Optys, Solectron, SMTC Manufacturing Corp., Telesat, ViDix Technology Corp, the Royal Canadian Navy, Canadian Armed Forces, etc.

-Successful graduates of this Electronics Engineering Technician program have the opportunity to apply their credits towards further study at the degree level.
+Successful graduates of this Electronics Engineering Technician Diploma program have the opportunity to apply their credits toward further study at the degree level.
 Listed below are the degrees from partnering institutions that are available for this program.

 |Institute of Technology, Tralee||Bachelor of Engineering - Electronic Engineering|